tempesta-tech/tempesta-test/README.md

 ## Adding new tests

-**WARNING**: there are 2 testing frameworks in directories `testers` and `framework`.
-Please use only `framework.testet.TempestaTest` for the new tests.
-`testers.stress.StressTest` are deprecated and must be removed in https://github.com/tempesta-tech/tempesta-test/issues/56 .

 ### Requirements to adding new tests:
 1. Name of the test directory must be started with `t_` prefix;
 2. Name of the file must be started with `test_` prefix;